jaredLunde/render-props/packages/point/README.md

 # Point
-A state container which provides a simple interface for setting and moving coordinate `{x, y}` values.
+A state container which provides an interface for setting and moving coordinate `{x, y}` values.